-This report outlines a vision and recommendations for the Federal Government to build a more modern and secure architecture for Federal IT systems.1 Agencies have attempted to modernize their systems but have been stymied as a result of a variety of factors, including resource prioritization, ability to procure services quickly, and technical issues.
-Recommendations to address the aforementioned issues are grouped into two categories of effort: the modernization and consolidation of networks, and the use of shared services to enable future network architectures.
+This report outlines a vision and recommendations for the Federal Government to build a more modern and secure architecture for Federal IT systems.1 Agencies have attempted to modernize their systems but have been stymied by a variety of factors, including resource prioritization, ability to procure services quickly, and technical issues.
+Recommendations to address the aforementioned issues are grouped into two categories of effort: the modernization and consolidation of networks and the use of shared services to enable future network architectures.
 In addition to specific recommendations, this report outlines an agile process for updating policies and reference architectures to help the Government more rapidly leverage American innovation.
-In recognition of the importance of industry to Federal IT Modernization efforts, it is our recommendation that the President release this report for public feedback, have the ATC, OMB, DHS, Commerce, and GSA adjudicate industry feedback, and then resubmit a final report to the President that directly incorporates this feedback.

 Prioritize the Modernization of High-Risk High Value Assets (HVAs).
 Prioritize modernization of legacy IT by focusing on enhancement of security and privacy controls for those assets that are essential for Federal agencies to serve the American people and whose security posture is most vulnerable.

 Modernize the Trusted Internet Connections (TIC) and National Cybersecurity Protection System (NCPS) Program to Enable Cloud Migration.
 Use real world implementation test cases to identify solutions to current barriers regarding agency cloud adoption.
 Update relevant network security policies and architectures to enable agencies to focus on both network and data-level security and privacy, while ensuring incident detection and prevention capabilities are modernized to address the latest threats.